 I taught for a number of years while studying at the University of Liverpool.
 I taught lithic archaeology and human osteology to undergraduate students, and I also continuing education courses on human evolution at the Centre for Lifelong Learning.

 Additionally, I am also a freelance provider proofreading services, mostly of academic texts, though I will take on other projects too.
 As a result of my PhD, I am familiar with human anatomy, evolutionary biology, and archaeology.
 At undergraduate level I studied Environment and Development which provided me with a broad academic background in development studies, human geography, and earth sciences.
-I have several experience of proofreading of academic texts from my time as a study assistant for students with a disability at the University of Liverpool and when I worked for the Novel Materials group at the Humboldt-Universität zu Berlin.
+I have several experience of proofreading of academic texts from my time as a study assistant for students with a disability at the University of Liverpool and from working for the Novel Materials group at the Humboldt-Universität zu Berlin.
 From my time at the Humboldt-Universität I gained further experience of proofreading physics academic texts.
 So if you need any help please get in touch!